 - Traumatising content

-Every time I die I respawn as a trash mob at the very bottom of the dungeon.
-It's a rather troublesome existence but I think I've managed to adapt honestly.
+Every time when I die, I respawn as a trash-mob at the very bottom of the dungeon.
+It's a rather troublesome existence, but honestly, I think I've managed to adapt.

 - Overall Score